 1984 is sourced from 3 old-vine vineyards in the hills of Priaranza del Bierzo, in the southwest part of the appellation.
 This is where Mencía thrives and at its most expressive.
 The vines are 70-90 years old and planted on clay soils incorporated with slate and trace minerals at 650 meters elevation, some of the highest vineyards in Bierzo.
 The grapes are partially destemmed, macerated for 7-8 days in 3 large oak casks.
 The wine is then transferred to small barrels to finish primary and malolactic fermentation, then aged for 8 months.
-The finished wine is bottled without fining, filtration and only minimal SO2 addition.
-This is fresh and engaging Bierzo, showing crushed cherries, orange zest, lavender, and incense, with an iron-like structure and mouthwatering acidity.
-Pair this vibrant and complex red with anything char-grilled over wood fire or roasted on a spit.
+The finished wine is bottled without fining, filtration and no SO2 addition.

 El Aqueronte is a single namesake vineyard of 60 to 90 year old Mencía vines that sits at the top of a hill at 555 meters elevation on clay-calcareous with slate and quartz.
 The vineyard runs along a river and is inter-planted with a variety of flora, a vibrant and untamed landscape that is teeming with life.
 The grapes are harvested by hand and fermentation is with partial whole clusters in chestnut vat with a short maceration and no pumping over.
 Before fermentation is complete, the juice is racked off into another chestnut vat where the wine rests for 10 months, before being bottled without fining, filtration, or added SO2.